FROM SALENTO TO THE HEIGHTS: BREWING COLOMBIAN HERITAGE IN UPPER MANHATTAN

 Blessed by nature’s grace, Colombia’s Coffee Belt yields some of the world’s most exquisite Arabica beans.
 But this land is more than rows of coffee plants—it is a living tapestry of tradition, spirit, and soil.
 Honored as a UNESCO World Heritage Site, the Coffee Cultural Landscape of Colombia carries within its hills the pulse of generations: families who have sown, harvested, and celebrated the art of coffee like a sacred ritual.

-It is this heritage—woven in sunlight, steeped in resilience—that Mariela Duque breathes into SALENTO COLOMBIAN COFFEE AND KITCHEN.
+It is this heritage—woven in sunlight, steeped in resilience—that Mariela Duque and her team, breathes into SALENTO COLOMBIAN COFFEE AND KITCHEN.
 With every cup poured and every dish served, she brings to New York not just the taste of Colombia, but its soul.

 EJE CAFETERO